AnietieJohnson/Bank-Term-Deposit-Subscription-Analysis/README.md

 This measure calculates the average duration of interactions with customers during the marketing campaign,  Using the aggregate function **Average**
 > Average Duration = AVERAGE('bank-full'[Duration])
 ### 5. Guage For Number of Subscribers
-This visuals keeps check of increase in subscribers.
+This visuals keeps track of increase in the number term deposit subscribers.
 A target is set to guide the measurement.
 ## Column Charts
 ### 1. Count of Subscribers by Marital Status
 This column chart visualizes the count of subscribers categorized by their marital status.
 It helps in understanding how subscription rates vary among different marital statuses.